 Treatment will vary…

-Depending on the type of lymphoma, but it is likely that your vet will operate chemotherapy protocols as soon as possible.
-Chemotherapy can help many types of lymphoma and complete remission is fairly common if diagnosed early.
+Depending on the type of Lymphoma, it is likely that your vet will operate chemotherapy protocols as soon as possible.
+Chemotherapy can help many types of Lymphoma, and complete remission is standard if diagnosed early.
+Unfortunately, chemo will kill the cancer cells by destroying the dog’s immune system, leaving him vulnerable to all else, so you’ll need to be vigilant in their aftercare, making sure not to sign any sickness or infection.

 Which brings us to…